Career Fair Sponsors

 Energy is the most important resource we have as human beings.
 You can’t add hours to your day, but you can add more energy to your hours.
 This session with teach you methods to help you get more physically energized, connected and mentally focused to better meet the demands of your day at work and at home

-• Option 6: Infosys by Rene – Sponsored by Infosys
+• Option 6: Innovate using Technology: The Fintech Revolution – Sponsored by Infosys

 5:15 pm - 5:45 pm